ohitsujiwei/2020_PyQt_GUI/README.md

 # 2020_PyQt_GUI
->library/Transmitter
+>Transmitter
-<A library to send or receive data via bluetooth based on Arduino and STM32.
+>>A library to send or receive data via bluetooth based on Arduino and STM32.

 >Regulator
 A tool that can regulate the parameters of the robot's dynamic balance through Bluetooth.